Discover Stirling Castle the strategic key to Scotland on a driver-guided tour.

 King Edward II fled with his guard, but most of the English and Welsh troops made a desperate dash to England's border, but many never made it and were killed in the countryside.

-The Steward dynasty was determined to replicate the grand palaces of Europe; their time had finally come.
+The Stuart dynasty was determined to replicate the grand palaces of Europe; their time had finally come.
 Kings, James IV through to James VI all invested heavily in Royal property.
 Renovations of chapels, walls and the building of the Great Hall took place during this time.
 Building continued until King James VI (King James I of England) of Scotland.
 James VI moved to London to rule his new Great Britain.

 Union of the Crowns

 In 1603, King James VI (1603-1625) of Scotland and son of Mary Queen of Scots, also became King James I of England – uniting the crowns, but not the states.
 King James ruled from London and only returned to Edinburgh once during his reign.

 Prison and Garrison

 In the 17th the role of Stirling Castle changed from Royal Palace to prison, and military fortress.
 During the Jacobite rising of 1745, Stirling saw action again and fired its artillery in anger, destroying a Jacobite battery on Gowan Hill.
 From 1800 onwards the castle was administered by the war office and alteration were made to suit the purpose.